|

 Web page creators who now fill their pages with

-quotes in a "smart" fashion using the new
+was the ability to do quotes in a "smart" fashion using the

 Browser support for

 One more thing on the subject of quotes: A quoting style found often on the Internet is what I call "Unix-Geek Style".
 It consists of the use of a backquote (`) for the opening quote, and a normal straight quote (') for the closing one.
 Or, with double quotes, this style uses two backquotes (``) as the opening quote, and a normal double quote (") to close.
 This looks really strange in most computer fonts currently in use, where the backquotes lean to the side, but the regular quotes are straight.
 This style is based on an outdated version of the ASCII standard, obsolete at least since the '80s, which implied that the apostrophe character ought to lean forward and complement the backward-leaning backquote.
 The current standard calls for the single and double quotes to be straight, and that is how modern fonts show it.
 The old IBM PC monochrome text-mode font did have a leaning apostrophe, but it didn't quite lean at the same angle as the backquote, so they still didn't match well.
 Some Unix fonts, however, have matching back and forward quotes as the presentation glyphs for these characters, which is why the "Unix geeks" like this style of quoting.
 This sort of quoting can also be found in news articles from wire services, which probably follow standards based on archaic Teletypes.
 But since these quotes don't match in most fonts in current use, nor do the current ASCII standards imply that they ought to, I would suggest avoiding this style and using the straight single and double quotes as both opening and closing quotes.
-UNICODETIP: Look into using the Unicode standard for representing various characters not in the normal character set, but be very careful because they're not supported by all browsers yet.
-The newest HTML standard (4.0) adopts Unicode as the official document character set, meaning that numeric character references are always interpreted with regard to Unicode, as opposed to the character encoding, which is the character set used to transmit the characters over the network (and possibly also to store the Web pages on the server's file system, but not necessarily as the server might transform the characters as it transmits them.)
-This encoding has no standard defined and is supposed to be specified in the HTTP content-type header, but the numerical character references should be unaffected by the chosen encoding of a document.
+UNICODETIP: Be familiar with the Unicode standard and its standard encodings when using characters outside the ASCII range.
+In the past, you needed to be careful about using them, even in a standards-compliant way, due to inconsistent browser support, but these days they're pretty safe to use if you do it correctly.
+As of version 4.0 of the HTML standard (by now an old, established standard), Unicode is the official document character set, meaning that numeric character references are always interpreted with regard to Unicode, as opposed to the character encoding, which is the character set used to transmit the characters over the network (and possibly also to store the Web pages on the server's file system, but not necessarily as the server might transform the characters as it transmits them).
+This encoding has no standard value under the HTML specs, and is supposed to be specified in the HTTP content-type header, but the numerical character references should be unaffected by the chosen encoding of a document.

 The first 256 characters of Unicode (#0-#255) are equivalent to